kzk2000/deephaven-streamlit/README.md

 # deephaven-streamlit
-Experimental repo to get the best of both worlds from Deephaven and Streamlit
+Experimental repo to combine the best of both worlds from Deephaven and Streamlit.

 # How to start up
 ```commandline